Genera1Developer/Project-Auto/README.md

 # 🚀 Project Auto

+## 🤖 This Current Repository
+This repository other than readme.md, has never actually been edited by a human.
+Rather, Project Auto Github bot is running on this repository, and maintaining it!
+Making this one of the world's first github repositories fully run via AI!

 ## 🌐 Automating the Internet for Convenience

 Project Auto is a collection of carefully tuned AI systems working together to make your internet experience seamless and efficient.